 The following observations and proposals were made in this contribution:

 Observation 1: Minimum requirement to measure ON power as part of the transmit ON/OFF time mask measurement for UL MIMO seems inconsistent with minimum requirements for many other cases where ON power needs to be measured for UL MIMO.
+The Absolute power tolerance for UL MIMO test case is the best to illustrate this inconsistency because it uses open loop power control like the Transmit ON/OFF time mask for UL MIMO test case.

 Observation 2: for measuring ON power for UL MIMO, since there is no requirement indicating how power needs to be distributed between each UE transmit connector, it seems most appropriate to apply the requirements to the sum of the output power from both UE antenna connectors.